 Astaxanthin Benefits Anti-Aging & Skin Health

+One of the many benefits of taking Astaxanthin, is slowing the aging process.
 Aging manifests itself as wrinkles, age spots, and degradation of skin elasticity.
 The progression of wrinkle formation is largely due to UV exposure, dryness of the skin and skin inflammation, which occurs from oxidative stress.
 Several studies have indicated that Astaxanthin has a positive benefit on skin health.
 Specifically, Astaxanthin helps suppress the inflammatory response caused by oxidative stress related to UV radiation.
-Therefore, supplementing Astaxanthin prophylactically will help reduce the formation and progression of aging, wrinkles, and degradation of skin elasticity.1
+Therefore, supplementing Astaxanthin prophylactically will help reduce the formation and progression of aging, wrinkles, and degradation of skin elasticity.
+[R]

 Astaxanthin Benefits Heart Health

 Oxidative stress and inflammation also have a direct correlation with cardiovascular health.
-Since Astaxanthin is an anti-inflammatory and reduces oxidative stress, it, can help in reducing the chances of cardiovascular events and mortality.
+Astaxanthin is an anti-inflammatory and reduces oxidative stress, therefore it can help in reducing the chances of cardiovascular events and mortality.
 In a double-blind, randomized controlled trial, study participants were administered 12mg of Astaxanthin a day for eight weeks.
 The results were astounding, as the study showed a 20% decrease in levels of C-reactive protein (CRP), the blood marker for heart disease.
-Therefore, Astaxanthin can definitely help benefit heart health.
+Therefore, taking Astaxanthin can definitely help benefit heart health [R]

 Astaxanthin Benefits Brain Health